PawanSai94/test_pilot/readme.md

 # Created a new Branch "new"

-# Edited from Remote repo
+# Deleted Line 7 "Edited from Remote repo"